Bee tongues are getting shorter as temperatures warm

 The scientists also found that the bees are visiting more species of flowers.
 Those include ones with shorter petal tubes.
 The bees also are covering greater ground while foraging.

 These findings naturally led to a second question.
 What is causing the tongues to shrink?
 The bees' overall body size did not change significantly over the years, the researchers found.
 That means it's just the tongues that have been affected.

 Next they turned to the flowers.
 Looking at contemporary and historic botanical data, the scientists confirmed that the number of flowers with short petal tubes did not increase in abundance.
 It indicated that the bees were not simply ignoring their historically preferred flowers for a more readily available food source.

 The team set up sampling plots along different mountain gradients.
 These were to estimate flower productivity.
 The team wanted to compare it to past values.
 The team found that in response to warmer temperatures, flowers -- particularly ones with deep petal tubes -- have been moving up the mountains.
 They are becoming scarcer at lower elevations.
-Because surface area decreases as mountains taper off toward their peaks, this altitude-climbing effect has ultimately resulted in an estimated loss of millions of flowers.
+Surface area decreases as mountains taper off toward their peaks.
+That means this altitude-climbing effect has ultimately resulted in an estimated loss of millions of flowers.